17 April, 2017

 From Camp III to the summit, it is steep climb on snow and ice to the right of a huge hanging glacier.
 From the Top of mount Ama Dablam very charming sceneries of Mt.
 Everest, Lhotse, Island peak, Makalu, Khumbu Himalayan range and rest of the snowcapped surrounded mountains can be visualize.

-Trek down to Tyangboche / Tengboche Monastery (3860m)
+Trek down to Tyangboche / Tengboche Monastery (3860m) after you cleanup your base camp well.

 The walk from Tyangboche is mostly downhill on the main busy trail with a few steep climbs for an hour from the bridge at Phungitenga, near to Shanasha.
 The walk to Namche is very scenic on a long winding path.
 Enroute you will visit traditional villages of Khumjung and Khunde.
 There is an opportunity to visit one of its monastery, the only monastery that has a Yeti Scalp.
 From Khumjung village another 30 minutes walk brings you to the village of Khunde, where you can visit the Khunde Hospital funded by Sir Edmund Hillary Trust.